speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-09-27-[OS] CPU Scheduling.md

 ## Determining Length of Next CPU Burst

-- Although SJF is optimal, it can not be implemented.
+- Although SJF is optimal, it **can not be implemented**.
-  - There is no way to know the length of the next CPU burst
+  - There is **no way to know** the length of the next CPU burst
   - Can only predict the length.
-- The next CPU burst is predicted as an exponential average of the  measured lengths of previous CPU burst
+- The next CPU burst is **predicted** as an exponential average of the  measured lengths of previous CPU burst

 ![image-20220927152732740](https://raw.githubusercontent.com/speardragon/save-image-repo/main/img/image-20220927152732740.png)

 - Commonly, α set to ½